Franklin Gordon Wild Rivers

 plants and animals in the Southern Hemisphere and it contains some

 endemic species.
-Some temperate rainforest animals include
+Some temperate rainforest animals include echidna

-platypus,
+and platypus,

-Tasmanian devils, common
+devils, common wombats

-wombats and ringtail
+and ringtail possums.

 Access to the Park and Weather in Tasmania